 This course covers the development of skills necessary for interviews in various organizational settings.
 Students in human services will use these skills and knowledge later on their supervised field placements.
-Prerequisites with a grade of "C" or higher: RWR 100 or placement into ENG 101 and HUS 101.
+Prerequisite with a grade of "C" or higher: HUS 101.
 This course is typically taught only in the spring semester.